This blog was updated in June 2022.

-There must be good reasons why some people still prefer to use a big, heavy desktop which sits in one room while everyone else is going mobile?
-Let’s face it, you can’t carry it around your house, yet many still prefer it for work and play over a laptop.
-On the face of it, it looks like a mild form of madness but when you get down to the nitty gritty, you’ll see there are lots of advantages to having that big machine taking up space in your room.
+You can’t carry a desktop PC around your house – it sits in one room and takes up space.
+Yet many still prefer it for work and play over a laptop!
+On the face of it, it looks like a mild form of madness, but when you get down to the nitty-gritty, you’ll see there are lots of advantages to having that big machine sat in the corner of your room.

-There is one simple solution on which to choose.
-Get a desktop and a laptop!
-If you can afford both, then you get the best of both worlds, but if your budget won’t stretch quite that far, which are you going to go for?
+But how do you decide which is best for use in your home?
+The simple solution to choosing a desktop or laptop is to buy both, then you get the best of both worlds.
+But if your budget won’t stretch quite that far, which are you going to go for?

-Well, the right desktop can cost less than a laptop, and it’s likely you can get your work done more quickly and more smoothly.
-For those who are slightly obsessed by their computer’s performance, a big bulky desktop is difficult to beat.
-But, it’s not all one-way-traffic – laptops have their own undeniable pluses, and we’ll talk about them in a minute or two.
+Well, the right desktop can cost less than a laptop, and you can likely get your work done more quickly and more smoothly.
+And for those who are slightly obsessed with their computer’s performance, a desktop is difficult to beat.

 But what happens when laptops and desktops are evenly matched in performance?
 Is one more expensive than the other for basically giving you the same result?

 Well, the news is no big surprise.
-When the two are evenly matched, desktops run out the winners as they are almost always less expensive.
+When a desktop and laptop are evenly matched, desktops come out as the winners as they’re almost always less expensive.
 So, a desktop is definitely the one to opt for if it’s all about value for money.

-The same goes for graphics cards for visual work or gaming, and storage (HDD or SSD, say)… You can add them to your desktop set up when you’re ready – but laptops?
-You can’t usually upgrade the graphics chip in a laptop, and they usually only let you upgrade the single hard drive or SSD they come with.
-Most people just work and play on their laptop until the machine becomes so slow that they just get a newer, faster model.
+With laptops, you can’t usually upgrade the graphics chip, and they usually only let you upgrade the single hard drive or SSD they come with.
+Most people just work and play on their laptops until the machine becomes so slow that they just get a newer, faster model.

-Most people have a picture of a big old dinosaur computer when the term ‘desktop’ is brought up, but that’s not the case these days.
-There are also all-in-one desktops which are much more compact, where all the tech parts are hidden behind the screen.
-There are also some pretty slim and small desktops you buy or build yourself that can fit around your work area without taking up too much space.
+With an all-in-one, all the tech parts are hidden behind the screen and don’t require an additional tower.
+They’re also pretty slim and small – desktops that you can buy or build yourself that can fit around your work area without taking up too much space.

 Most computer companies, including Apple, sell all-in-one desktops where the entire computer is built into the screen enclosure.
 These are great if you want to avoid messy wires everywhere and want a neat package.